 Movement activities would not be great if I didn’t add a little bit of water fun.
 Which kid doesn’t like water anyway?
 Now that summer is approaching, I can definitely imagine the fun with water balloons.

-Water balloons can be purchased at your local Dollar store or any store that supplies them.
+Water balloons can be purchased at your local Dollar store, Amazon, or any store that supplies them.

 They can be filled with water from an outdoor hose and then piled high into a bucket or garbage bag.